maanavkoladia/DigiPiano/README.md

 - Bluetooth functionality allows for wireless connectivity, enabling modern use cases such as streaming to Bluetooth speakers or devices.
 - The hardware design incorporates a custom PCB layout for compactness and reliability, integrating sensors, microcontrollers, and audio components.

+## See It in Action

+Check out this [Instagram reel](https://www.instagram.com/reel/DDNmyurpquJ/?igsh=Y2NvNWVrb3MxazM1) to see the DigiPiano in action!

 The DigiPiano is a versatile and user-friendly project, blending traditional piano functionality with modern digital and IoT capabilities.